 See Schedule & Photo Gallery below

-During Lent¹, Wyoming Valley and Lackawanna Valley Byzantine Catholic Churches each host Interparish Vespers on five consecutive Sunday afternoons.
+During Lent¹, the Byzantine Catholic Churches of Wyoming Valley in Northeastern Pennsylvania host Interparish Vespers on five consecutive Sunday afternoons.
 The services rotate to a different parish each week giving everyone a wonderful chance to make a small pilgrimage to each host site and to worship in community with each other.
-It is a way for faithful to spend a little extra time in prayer with an opportunity for confession during the six weeks of the Great Fast.
+It is a way for faithful to spend a little extra time in prayer with an opportunity also to receive the Sacrament of Reconciliation in confession during the six weeks of the Great Fast.

 Vespers are a prayer service with origins in the early church; a time when the lighting of lamps was necessary as evening approached and as Christians gathered to pray together.
 There are verses from the Psalms that are chanted and other varied hymns, readings, and prayers based on Scripture.
 Some are recited but most are sung in plain chant, a form that is the heritage of Byzantine churches in their Eastern Europe ancestry.
-One of the prayers was written by St. Ephrem (Ephraim) the Syrian, a monastic known for hymns, prayers, and homilies loved by both East and West.
+One of the prayers recited during this Vespers service was written by St. Ephrem (Ephraim) the Syrian.
+St. Ephrem was a monastic known for his prolific writing of hymns, prayers, and homilies loved in both the Eastern and Latin rites of the Church.

 The prayer of St. Ephrem the Syrian

 The theme heard in the chanted verses of the Vesper services during Lent takes the faithful on a journey through salvation history.
 It begins with the creation of the world and the Old Testament period.
-The journey continues to where all witness the hope offered to mankind through Jesus.
-This hope is fulfilled with God’s promise made complete through Christ’s sacrifice on the cross for our sins and our redemption.
+It is from the Old Testament that we have a glimpse of the awesome power of God in creation itself.
+The readings then carry us through time providing the greatness and scope of God’s masterful plan, a plan that St. Paul describes in so many of his letters.
+Salvation for mankind, this long awaited hope and promise, is fulfilled ultimately through Christ’s sacrifice for our sins.

 Liturgical symbols play a key function in the Vespers service and find frequent use in the Eastern rites in all services and liturgies.
 The symbolic use of light (candles), bells, incense, icons, bowing (rather than genuflecting) and making the sign of the cross at each pronouncement of the Holy Trinity involves all the senses and unites everyone in participation.
 In combination with the singing and prayers, the result is both engagingly mystical and beautifully transcendent.

-The services close with a short, but solemn Lenten hymn customary in churches founded in the Ruthenian (ethnic) tradition.
-The very moving closing hymn implores God’s mercy, and is sung alternately in English and in Church Slavonic.² Church Slavonic is the liturgical language (parallel to Latin in the Roman Rite) developed solely for church use by Saints Cyril and Methodius, apostles to the Slavs.
+The services close with a short, but solemn Lenten hymn (Preterpivyj: Having Suffered) customary in churches founded in the Ruthenian (ethnic) tradition.
+The very moving closing hymn implores God’s mercy, and is sung alternately in English and in Church Slavonic.² Church Slavonic is a liturgical language (parallel to Latin in the Roman Rite) developed solely for church use by Saints Cyril and Methodius, apostles to the Slavs.
 While it is also traditional for everyone to make prostrations (bows on the floor) during this hymn, our own local parish custom usually reserves the custom to the clergy and altar servers.
-Those faithful in the pews may show their reverence by making the sign of the cross and a bow instead.
+Those faithful in the pews may show their reverence by making the sign of the cross and a bow instead or if there is space, a prostration in the aisle of the church.

 First Sunday of the Great Fast: Lenten Vespers with Icon Procession

 On the first Sunday of the Great Fast, it is traditional for the children in the catechetical classes of the parishes to be in procession with holy icons as part of the first Lenten Vespers.
-It is the Sunday on which Eastern churches commemorate the Triumph of Orthodoxy (Orthodoxy meaning True Faith).
-This was an event in the history of the early church in the year 843, when the liturgical use of icons was restored after having been erroneously banned for several years.
-During that period of time, believers held fast to their faith against those who sought to undermine established beliefs.
-The lesson is that truth always triumphs when the faithful persevere, even when there are challenges and obstacles, and that ultimately it is God who triumphs over all.
-Video Sampler: CLICK HERE
+It is the Sunday designated in Eastern churches to commemorate the Triumph of Orthodoxy (Orthodoxy meaning True Faith).
+This was an victory in the year 843 over persecution of beliefs and practices.
+The triumph was restoration of the liturgical use of icons following a period of time when their mere presence and use was banned.
+During this period of early church history, destruction of icons was supported by rulers influenced by heresies against the central dogmas of the Church.
+However, believers held fast to their faith against those (called iconoclasts) who opposed the use of icons based on false teachings.

 In addition to St. Michael Church, Pittston, the Byzantine Catholic parishes of Wyoming Valley that join together in prayer are: